-October 9, 2013
+August 9, 2016

-Sheriff's Office Now Accepting Applications for 3rd Citizen's Academy
+Sheriff's Office Now Accepting Applications for 5th Citizen's Academy

 Ever wondered how cops solve crimes?
-Residents who want to know more about police work can find out first-hand at Sheriff's Office's third Citizens Academy, which is now taking applications for its next class.
-The nine-week course begins in January.
+Residents who want to know more about police work can find out first-hand at Sheriff's Office's Citizens Academy, which is now taking applications for its next class.
+The ten-week course begins on September 7th.
 Residents who sign up will get a closer look at how 21st Century police work is done, from forensics to school security.